Getting Started with 3D Printing

 I am a Tax Exempt Entity - Can You Please Remove Taxes on My Order?

-Can do!
-Please make sure you have created an account on our website and then email us your tax exempt certificate.
-Within 1 business day we will make sure that no taxes are applied to your orders moving forward.
+Please ensure that you have created an account on our website, then email us your tax-exempt certificate.
+Within one business day, we will ensure that no taxes are applied to your future orders.

 Other Common Questions